rohit1910kmr/docsify_rk/README.md

 I created a demo project to show you how to use it – the source code is available on GitHub.
 You can also check out the live demo site.

-# Some key features of Docsify include:
+# Some key Features of Docsify include:

 1. *Markdown Support*: Write documentation using Markdown syntax, making it easy to format text, add links, images, code blocks, and more.